AhmadienHafizhYusufi/Hackerrank-Study/Prepare/Python/4. Python Division/Solution/Readme.md

-We can directly print the integer division and float division in python.
+We can directly print the integer division and float division.

 1. Integer division